RiyaaGupta02/Predicting_F1RaceWinner/README.md

 - Using GBM, we achieved a model that predicts final race positions based on qualifying & practice data.

 ### More Improvements to do?
- - Would be to try training it on other models and seeing the impact + accuracy.
+ - Would be trying to train it on more parameters and observing how it impacts the accuracy.
-  - Also it'll be including the weather & track condition to check further on its accuracy & increasing it more.
+  - Also will be including the weather & track condition to check further on its accuracy plus how to make model more generic and accurate.